 A Short History of L’Arche Daybreak

 Today, L’Arche has become one of the most innovative social movements in the world, with over 140 communities in over thirty countries.
 Many people have heard of our founder Jean Vanier, son of Canada’s former Governor General Georges Vanier.
+Click here to watch a video of Community Leader, Carl MacMillan, talk about the history of L’Arche.

 Jean Vanier, son of Canada’s former Governor General Georges Vanier, founded the original L’Arche community in 1964.
 Living in the small French village of Trosly-Breuil, Jean invited two men with intellectual disabilities from a local institution to create home with him.
 They called their home L’Arche, meaning ‘The Ark.’